-Each October, LGBTQ History Month offers an important opportunity for educators to ensure that LGBTQIA+ histories are getting their due in the classroom all year long.
+Today's educators face an important opportunity to ensure that LGBTQIA+ histories get their due in the classroom all year long.
 But before any educator can meaningfully embark upon that task, they must commit to their own ongoing learning about LGBTQIA+ histories.
 History as we understand it is in a constant state of expansion and retelling and, as a result, all history teachers gain from maintaining the mindset of the student even as they teach.

 Below are excerpts from three essays and two interviews previously published on Facing Today that reflect these evolving ways of narrating the past, drawing attention to underacknowledged historical narratives and protagonists who may not have been considered appropriate historical subjects in prior eras:

 - Brother Outsider: Remembering Gay Civil Rights Leader Bayard Rustin

 “LGBTQ Pride Month every June is an opportunity to explore and amplify the stories of LGBTQ people past and present.
 But even during Pride Month, we seldom hear stories of LGBTQ people of color.
 Described as the “unknown hero” of the Civil Rights Movement, Bayard Rustin was the openly gay African American civil rights activist who served as the chief organizer of the historic March on Washington.
 But why is Rustin so often omitted from the pantheon of African American leaders we learn about in school and pop culture—and how can including his story enrich our understanding of black and LGBTQ history?...”

 “...One key figure who has left an indelible mark on intersectional thought and organizing is the Black lesbian scholar, feminist, mother, and poet Audre Lorde.
 Born in 1934, Lorde not only challenged her contemporaries to think about identity and politics intersectionally, but also challenged them to value the inner emotional landscape as a core resource in the work of liberation…”